koechlm/Vault-Job-Processor---iLogic-Extension/Autodesk.VltInvSrv.iLogicSampleJob/README.md

 TO CONFIGURE:
 ---------------------------------
 1) Copy the folder Autodesk.VltInvSrv.iLogicSampleJob to %ProgramData%\Autodesk\Vault 2020\Extensions\.
-2) Edit the settings.xml to configure the options
+2) Start Vault Explorer and configure the iLogic Job environment: Tools -> iLogic Job Administration...; first time load will bring up an error message, that no configuration could be loaded.
+3) Edit the configuration options and Save To Vault.
+Even if empty values are saved to Vault, the error mentioned before will no longer occure.
+4) Manual Job Submission - To use the manual Job submission, you need to configure and save the Tab Manual User Job Options.
+A single external rule file is the minimum configuration.
+	To submit a job, select a file (Inventor only ;)) go to Actions -> Queue iLogic Job and select the rule to be run against the selected file.
-3) Add the job to the Job Queue activating job transitions.
+5) Automatic Job Submission.
+Configure the Tab "Job Rules Options" and save to Vault.
+Add the job name to the Job Queue activating job transitions.
 To achieve this, integrate this job into a custom lifecycle transition by adding the Job-Type name
 "Autodesk.VltInvSrv.iLogicSampleJob" to the transition's 'Custom Job Types' tab.
-4) To enable iLogic logging copy the file iLogicLogger.config to the C:\Program Files\Autodesk\Vault Professional 202x\Explorer\Inventor Server\Bin\
+6) To enable iLogic logging copy the file iLogicLogger.config to the C:\Program Files\Autodesk\Vault Professional 202x\Explorer\Inventor Server\Bin\.
+Enable iLogic Logging in the configuration
+Tab "Advanced iLogic Configuration".

 DISCLAIMER:
 ---------------------------------